Glodenox/twitch-chat-monitor/README.md

 # Twitch Chat Monitor

 A tool that monitors and displays Twitch chat channels in a bigger font, ideal for displaying on a big monitor for room-scale Twitch streaming.
+Or it can just give a much cleaner and flexible lightweight way of displaying the Twitch chat.

 ![Interface example](./img/example.png)